HBClab/NiBetaSeries/docs/betaseries.rst

 This process reduces the colinearity of the regressors and creates a more valid estimate of how each regressor fits the data.
-NiBetaSeries uses least squares separate and is thus optimized for fast event related designs.
+NiBetaSeries uses least squares separate and is thus optimized for fast event related design.

 Math Background